-Many report deposits into their cryptocurrency wallets elsewhere not appearing, with records of failed transactions on the blockchain.
+Many report withdrawals into their cryptocurrency wallets elsewhere not appearing, with records of failed transactions on the blockchain.
 Others simply say they never saw their money.

 That being said, there are some who use the software with success often, although these scenarios are a little harder to find.

-Furthermore, most people who praise MinerGate usually attach their affiliate links to their reviews, so it’s less trustworthy in my opinion.
+Furthermore, most people who praise MinerGate usually attach their affiliate links to their reviews, so they’re less trustworthy in my opinion.